amStevee/my_city_journal/readme.md

 <!-- IMPLIMENTATION -->

-using prisma to create all modals [Author, Articles, Comments]
+using prisma to create all modals [Author, Articles, Comments] npx prisma init npx prisma migrate dev --name init

 <!-- .......................................................................................................................... -->

 <!-- API -->

-Let users Register to the travel_journal by sending their {firstname, lastname, middlename?, index[username], email, password}
+Let users Register to the travel_journal by sending their {firstname, lastname, middlename?, index[username], email, password} recieved from the frontend to the
-to the Author Table.
+Author Table.

     GET a general list of isPublic Journal articles.
     Filter result by location or year.